What makes the best blanket - cotton, wool, or fleece?

-Blankets can be a simple way to accessorize a bedroom or living room, and they can also provide a sense of comfort and much needed coziness after a long day.
+Blankets are a nice way to accessorize a bedroom or living room, and they can also provide a sense of comfort and much needed coziness after a long day.
 When you’re shopping for a blanket online, there are endless options.
 How can you decide what blanket will work best for you?
-After trying out a variety of styles, we found that it’s a cotton blanket that has it all - perfect softness, breathability while still keeping you warm, and easy to clean.
+We found that medium-weight cotton blankets have the best balance of softness and breathability while still keeping you warm - while being easy to clean.
 Here’s how these blankets stack up.

 We found that cotton is the best material for blankets because it stays soft with lots of use and washing, keeps you cozy and warm on a cold day, and is perfectly breathable for use in the summer.
 We also love how easy they are to care for - because of their durability, cotton blankets can be washed in the washing machine on cool or warm, and dried at a low heat.

-While fleece blankets feel like the softest, snuggliest choice at first, they hold up the least well in comparison to wool or cotton blankets.
-After use and wash, fleece doesn’t hold the same softness as it does when you first touch it.
+While fleece blankets feel like the softest, snuggliest choice at first, they don't hold up well in comparison to wool or cotton blankets.
+After washes fleece doesn’t hold the same softness that they have fresh out of the package.
 Fleece blankets are typically made with a blend of polyester and other synthetic fibers.
 While fleece blankets can be made with recycled products, they are the least natural option when compared to wool blankets or cotton blankets.
 When it comes to the end of your blanket's life, fleece blankets are not biodegradable and can even contribute to the harmful amount of microplastics found in oceans, rivers, and lakes.

 In short, we decided to partner with our manufacturing team in Maine to weave our Heritage Blankets with 100% American grown cotton to give you a blanket that is the perfect blend of soft, warm, and breathable.
 It's perfect for every season, and goes with any style.
 With free shipping and free returns, plus a 100 Night Sleep Trial, what are you waiting for?
 Give these cotton blankets a try today.